Writing your own accounting business plan can be an excellent way to put your years of experience in the accounting industry to the best use.

 Creating an accounting business plan will ultimately help your business with the direction you plan on taking it to.

 It is vital to start planning your accounting business by creating a detailed accounting business plan.
-Take some time, sit down and write up a business plan.
+Take some time, sit down and write a business plan.

 Having such a plan is essential to tax planning, business startup and obtaining financial backing for your new business.